Wind Estimation and Compensation | Long-Range Rifle Shooting with Ryan Cleckner

 How can I estimate wind speed for long-range shooting?

-How does wind affect a bullet's trajectory?
+How does wind direction affect bullet trajectory?

 Related News